FINDING HER FINAL RESTING PLACE

-Though the exact location of Anne Lister’s burial inside the Halifax Minster is not known, we can still admire the fragments of the gravestone that once likely covered her final resting place.
-The stone included an inscription to memorialize Anne and it was transcribed by both John Lister¹⁵ and S.T.
-Rigge¹⁶, and it is included in E.W.
+Though the exact location of Anne Lister’s grave inside the Halifax Minster is not known, we can still admire the fragments of the gravestone that once covered her final resting place.
+The stone included an inscription to memorialize Anne, which was transcribed by both John Lister¹⁵ and S.T.
+Rigge¹⁶.
+This transcript is included in E.W.
 Crossley’s book from 1909.
 The stone’s inscription reads as follows:

 Per Crossley’s book, the stone could be previously seen in the “north aisle of the church”.
-This is consistent with information in a published article by local historian David Glover, which suggest that John Lister recorded a more precise location for the stone and placed it “in the north aisle, west of the west cross aisle”.
+This is consistent with information in an article published by local historian David Glover, which suggests that John Lister recorded a more precise location for the stone and placed it “in the north aisle, west of the west cross aisle”.
 In the 1870s, the west cross aisle of the church corresponded to the space which connected the north and south porches of the church.
-The north aisle would cross this aisle and stop at the west wall of the church.
+The north aisle would cross this aisle and stop at the western wall of the church.

 At the time of Anne’s burial, the northwest corner of the parish church was part of the ante-chapel¹⁷.
-The placement of the stone in this area likely contributed to the relatively good state of the inscription.
+A possible placement of the stone in this area would likely contribute to the relatively good state of the inscription, but its placement at this location hasn’t so far been confirmed.
 Stones in areas with high foot traffic (i.e. in places that people have to cross frequently to access or leave their pews) have sections of their inscriptions worn out.
 Two good examples of this are the gravestones that memorialize Anne Lister’s great-great-uncles, which can be seen in the south aisle of the church.
-The alleged position of Anne Lister’s stone in this corner of the church and, later, below the Victorian pew likely contributed to the inscription’s preservation.
+The alleged position of Anne Lister’s stone in a low foot traffic location and, later, below the Victorian pew likely contributed to the inscription’s preservation.

 To make the journey of the tombstone easier to visualize, we created a timeline to track what is known about its location and the changes to the church around it.